alexhkurz/introduction-to-jupyter-book/README.md

 ghp-import -n -p -f _build/html
 ```

-This makes the [book available online](https://alexhkurz.github.io/introduction-to-jupyter-book).
+This makes the [book available online](https://alexhkurz.github.io/introduction-to-jupyter-book) (possibly after some waiting time).
 It also keeps the source files in the `main`-branch separate from the files in `_build` in the `gh-pages` branch.

 ### important commands